 Additional Rate taxpayers

 For those with income exceeding £125,140, the additional rate of taxation applies.
-The dividend tax rate for this group is 39.35%, the highest rate on dividends.
+The dividend tax rate for this group is 39.35% for both 2025/26 and 2026/27, unchanged from previous years.
 This represents the upper end of detailed UK tax rates on dividend income based on tax bands.

 For company directors, understanding how corporate tax dividend rules and ltd company tax on dividends align with these personal tax rates is integral to managing dividend payments properly.
 Knowing how to pay dividend tax, whether through Self-Assessment or tax code adjustments, is also vital for compliance.